 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 If you're looking forward to trying contact lenses as a convenient, discreet alternative to eyeglasses to correct your vision issues, entrust your eyes to Eyes of Texas Vision Care.
-Our optometrist in Austin TX, Dr. Fern Yee, can make sure you select the most effective contact lens option for your specific needs, providing expert fittings for safe, comfortable wear and accurate vision correction.
+Our optometrist in Austin TX, Dr. Fern Yee, O.D. can make sure you select the most effective contact lens option for your specific needs, providing expert fittings for safe, comfortable wear and accurate vision correction.

 While eyeglasses provide excellent correction of common vision problems such as refractive errors, contact lenses have some distinct advantages over this centuries-old technology.
 For instance, if you play sports or lead a very active lifestyle, you might find eyeglasses hard to keep up with and/or too fragile for your needs.
 Contact lenses have no frames or moving parts to break, and they remain in your eyes until you take them out.
 Contacts also rest directly on the cornea, doing away with the aberrations and distortions that may be evident when you look through lenses perched on your nose.
 Or you may simply prefer your appearance without glasses, making contacts the natural alternative.